 Rusty Connors (John Cassavetes) is newly released from prison.
 While in prison his mate Mike Krause (Rayford Barnes) talks incessantly about the perfect blonde he left behind.
 Krause dies in prison, and so while Rusty gets out he decides to look up this gorgeous dish that was married to his former cellmate.
 Krause had been in prison for robbery and murder, but neither the money nor the body of his partner have ever been found.
 Could Krause’s wife Helen know where the loot is stashed?

-Rusty comes to find Helen (Ann Sothern) slinging hash at a greasy spoon, but she is far from the pin up that Mike Krause crooned about.
+Rusty comes to find Helen (Ann Sothern) slinging hash at a greasy spoon, but she is far from the pin-up that Mike Krause crooned about.
 Still Rusty plays up to her, thinking that she can lead him to the stolen money.
-The pair form a tumultuous sexual relationship, both greedy to find the hidden cash.
-Which they stumble onto in an abandoned boat house infested with starving rats.
+The pair form a tumultuous sexual relationship, greedy to find the hidden cash.
+They stumble onto an abandoned boat house infested with starving rats.
 The two might just turn on each other, but you’ll have to see the episode and find out for yourself!
 This is a macabre and gritty story by the master of the suspense genre Robert Bloch author of Psycho…

 Directed by Joseph Newman with a story and teleplay by Lewis Davidson.

-Eva (Lola Albright) is an adulterous wife to unsuspecting businessman (George Kennedy) who is a penny pincher though he is quite well to do.
+Eva (Lola Albright) is an adulterous wife to an unsuspecting businessman (George Kennedy) who is a penny pincher though he is quite well-to-do.
 One day a mysterious stranger (Barry Nelson) manages to work his way into the house by claiming to be the gas man.
-He acts very peculiar, until finally he gets her into bed.
+He acts very peculiarly, until finally, he gets her into bed.
 Colin convinces Eva that it would be easy to kill her husband… This zany and interesting episode has a lot of twists so I won’t give anything away!
 Just watch for great performances by Nelson and in particular the lovely Lola Albright who can do comedic mystery thrillers with ease!

-Directed by Harvey Hart with a teleplay by Arthur Ross and story by Robert Branson.
+Directed by Harvey Hart with a teleplay by Arthur Ross and a story by Robert Branson.

-Directed by Alf Kjellin with a teleplay by James Bridges and a story by Davis Grubb (wrote Night of the Hunter, The Cheyenne Social Club and a few short stories for Rod Serling’s Night Gallery 1971.
+Directed by Alf Kjellin with a teleplay by James Bridges and a story by Davis Grubb (who wrote Night of the Hunter, The Cheyenne Social Club, and a few short stories for Rod Serling’s Night Gallery 1971.

-Leighton is marvelous as she coldly, rigidly lacks understanding of her recently orphaned niece who talks about fey people who live under the davenport and visit her at night.
-When Eve comes to live with the elderly Mississippi riverboat Captain Snyder, her grandfather, her aunt Nell just can’t break through.
+Leighton is marvelous as she coldly, rigidly lacks understanding of her recently orphaned niece who talks about fey people who live under the Davenport and visit her at night.
+When Eva comes to live with the elderly Mississippi riverboat Captain Snyder, her grandfather, her aunt Nell just can’t break through.

-Nell just believes the child to be willful and lazy trying to blame things on her imaginary friends like Mr. Peppercorn and Mingo… Aunt Nell just can’t handle the role of caretaker to a wily and free spirited child and begins to crack under the pressure.
+Nell just believes the child to be willful and lazy trying to blame things on her imaginary friends like Mr. Peppercorn and Mingo… Aunt Nell just can’t handle the role of caretaker to a wily and free-spirited child and begins to crack under pressure.
 The conflict becomes very real when Nell challenges Eva at every turn.

-Nell is obsessed with controlling Eva, and catching her at lies.
-She fears the child’s freedom, and resents how happy she can be.
-When she hears Eva chatting and playing with Numa, the doll grandfather had given Nell suspects that it is a child from the neighborhood.
+Nell is obsessed with controlling Eva and catching her in lies.
+She fears the child’s freedom and resents how happy she can be.
+When she hears Eva chatting and playing with Numa, the doll her grandfather had given Nell suspects that it is a child from the neighborhood.

 Nell chases the girl away, warning her to stay away but then Eva disappears.
 When Nell finds a doll in Numa’s box it looks exactly like a porcelain version of little Eva, Nell realizes that the magic was real and that she has lost her little niece forever to the ether world beyond the trees… A changeling in her place, never to return.